baranusluel/sentiment-cnn/index.md

 TODO: What we do against overfitting

+TODO: Other implementation details (loss function, early stopping)

 ### Results

 We will evaluate the accuracy of our model by comparing the model’s predicted rating for each movie review aggregator to the actual rating.
 We hope to achieve an accuracy of at least 70%, which approaches the results found in existing literature (mid 70% range with classical ML methods such as SVMs [3], above 80% with deep learning [2]).

+TODO: Learning rate and other hyperparameters

 <p align="center"><img src="./assets/loss_graph.png" alt="Loss Graph"/></p>